mfyuce/WinHDFS/README.md

 # WinHDFS
-HDFS file access enabler for .Net and native codes.
+HDFS file access for .Net and native code on Windows System.

 # Original code